ibsls/ibsls-paper/RNA-Seq/docs/software_versions.md

 # Software versions

-This file summarizes the main software tools used in the ibSLS paper.
+This file summarizes the main software tools used for RNA-seq data processing in the ibSLS database.

 ## Core software